Banking Relationship Disclosures

 If conflicting information is discovered after aid is awarded or disbursed, the Financial Aid Office must resolve the conflicting information and the student will be required to repay aid received in excess of his/her eligibility.
 All conflicts must be resolved regardless of whether the student was selected for verification.

 Over-Payments of Aid

 If it is determined that a student has received funds for which he or she is not eligible, the student must repay the amount to Missouri Western.

 Missouri Western’s priority deadline for completion of the Verification process is February 1st each year.
-Completing the Verification process after this date, may result in you not being considered for Missouri Western competitive scholarships and other aid opportunities including Federal SEOG and Federal Perkins loans.
+Completing the Verification process after this date, may result in you not being considered for Missouri Western competitive scholarships and other aid opportunities including Federal SEOG.
 You may also be required to make payments towards your account balance until your aid eligibility can be determined.

 The final deadline to complete the Verification process will be established by the U.S. Department of Education and published in the Federal Register on an annual basis – www.federalregister.gov/.

 Financial Aid Statistical Information

 Fiscal Year 2020